scalacenter/scala-3-migration-guide/README.md

 # Scala 3 migration guide

+> The content of the Scala 3 migration guide has moved to [docs.scala-lang.org](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html)

 This repository is a continuously evolving guide to support the migration to Scala 3.
 As a member of the community you are encouraged to participate the effort by sharing your migrating experience.